Brick wall showing rising damp damage with salt stains and crumbling mortar at the base

 Does my home have rising damp?

 You've noticed something at the base of your walls.
 Paint peeling.
 Stains that won't wash off.
 Maybe a damp, earthy smell in a room that never quite goes away.
 You've probably already repainted or replastered — and it came back.
+That's how rising damp announces itself.

 The damage you can see is only the surface.
 Rising damp carries salts from the ground into the masonry, and those salts crystallise inside the brickwork — right where the wall meets the foundation.
 Over time, they turn solid mortar and brick to dust from the inside out.
 The damage is hidden until it's serious.